 How To Succeed with Amazon FBA

-So after you’ve decided to enroll into FBA and have everything set up, you need to make sure you’re primed (pun intended) for success.
+So after you’ve decided to enroll in FBA and have everything set up, you need to make sure you’re primed (pun intended) for success.

 Amazon favors sellers who always have inventory on hand, and can move products quickly.
 Make sure you’re regularly reviewing your Inventory Performance Index on Seller Central.
 Here, you can monitor the health of your inventory, and find recommendations that will ultimately help minimize costs, increase sales, and boost performance.